Google Sheets

 variable:

-Then, I configure the Open URL
+Then, you configure the Open URL

 node to use the value from each iteration of the Loop Data